testing-library/testing-library-docs/docs/react-testing-library/setup.md

 sidebar_label: Setup
 ---

-`React Testing Library` does not require any configuration to be used (as demonstrated in the example above).
+`React Testing Library` does not require any configuration to be used.
 However, there are some things you can do when configuring your testing framework to reduce some boilerplate.
-In these docs we'll demonstrate configuring Jest, but you should be able to do similar things with [any testing framework](#using-without-jest) (React Testing Library does not require that you use Jest).
+In these docs we'll demonstrate configuring Jest, but you should be able to do similar things with
+[any testing framework](#using-without-jest) (React Testing Library does not require that you use Jest).

 ## Global Config